solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 );
 ```

-Finally we add the instructions to the transaction and submit it to the Solana
+Finally, we add the instructions to the transaction and submit it to the Solana
 network.

 ```typescript